hashicorp/terraform-provider-azurerm/contributing/topics/schema-design-considerations.md

 },
 ```

-## The `None` value
+## The `None` value or similar

-Many Azure APIs and services will accept the value `None` and expose it as an enum in the API specification.
+Many Azure APIs and services will accept the values like `None`, `Off`, or `Default` as a default value and expose it as a constant in the API specification.

 ```
     "shutdownOnIdleMode": {